Note: Excel Survey is now called Forms.

 I don’t know about you but the thought of keying data into Excel from over 1000 sites puts me to sleep.

-Since Quiara didn’t have the budget or time to develop her own system I suggested she use an Excel Survey in Microsoft’s
+Since Quiara didn’t have the budget or time to develop her own system I suggested she use an Excel Survey (Form) in Microsoft’s OneDrive.

 It’s free, easy to set up and best of all Quiara doesn’t need to lift a finger because each of the 1000+ sites enter their own data directly into an Excel Web App, which she can then open in Excel.

-This opens the survey designer where she can start to set up her questions.
+This opens the form designer where she can start to set up her questions.

 Quiara can change the response type to Date, Type, Yes/No, or multiple choice and even give a default answer.